17. Submerged Mountains

 How often have I dreamed of this farthest land?

-How much did I think of this place while working overtime and even on holidays at the company where I worked in Yokohama, before I acquired Aomi?
+How many times did I think of this place while working overtime, even on holidays, at the company in Yokohama before I acquired Aomi?

 From a chart dealer in Tsukiji, Tokyo, I obtained a nautical chart, code 22ACO22032, published by the U.S. Department of Defense.
 Spreading it out on the floor of the company dormitory and kneeling over it, I longed to see the southern islands of the Patagonian Archipelago.